ckeditor/ckeditor5/docs/framework/architecture/ui-library.md

 There are different ways to close a modal: either by clicking the "Close" button in the corner (if the [header](#header) is visible), an <kbd>Esc</kbd> key press or one of the [action buttons](#action-buttons).

 <info-box warning>
-	Below you'll learn about the ways to disable some of these methods, but remember to always leave at least one option to close the modal.
+	Below you will learn about the ways to disable some of these methods, but remember to always leave at least one option to close the modal.
 Otherwise the users will be locked inside.
 </info-box>

-#### Structure and behaviour
+#### Structure and behavior

 A dialog can have three parts, each of which is optional: the [header](#header) (also used as a drag handler), the [content](#content) (the body of the dialog) and the [action buttons](#action-buttons) area (a collection of buttons).
-The order of the parts can not be changed.
+The order of the parts cannot be changed.

 ##### Header